-Visitors to Maui may encounter hula even before claiming their suitcases.
+If you take a Maui vacation, you may encounter hula even before claiming your suitcase.
 If you arrive at Kahului airport before 9:00 p.m., as you approach baggage claim you may hear strumming guitar and ukulele.
 A man begins to sing, in lilting syllables.

-What are we to make of this hula greeting?
-If we aren’t exhausted from our flight, we will find it entertaining and welcoming.
+What are we to make of this greeting?
+If the flight hasn’t exhausted us, we will find the dance entertaining and welcoming.
 It’s also great public relations, merely the first of many gifts the island gives to its visitors.
-But it’s not just a performance: this exotic act also gives us a peek into a cultural heritage that runs surprisingly deep in the Hawaiian people.
+But it’s not just a performance.
+This exotic act also gives us a peek into a cultural heritage that runs surprisingly deep in the Hawaiian people.

 Since this is a science blog, you may wonder: is there science here?
 Yes, indeed:

-– Nutritionists have determined that hula dancing consumes 238 calories per hour.
+– Nutritionists have determined that hula dancing consumes 238 calories per hour1.

-– Cardiologists have studied hula as a basis for a healthy-heart program, and have also found evidence for hula’s support of mental and emotional health.
+– Cardiologists have studied this practice as a basis for a healthy-heart program, and have also found evidence for hula’s support of mental and emotional health.

 – Cultural anthropologists use the chants of hula as a window into the history of Hawaii before the introduction of written language.

-In this article, we’ll pull back the curtain for a brief glimpse at the complexities of hula, then talk about how a non-Hawaiian may experience some of its deep magic.
+In this article, we’ll pull back the curtain for a brief glimpse at the complexities of hula.
+Then we’ll talk about how a non-Hawaiian may experience some of its deep magic.
 To reduce confusion for the non-Hawaiian reader, Hawaiian terms will be used sparingly, with Hawaiian / English translations given in brackets: [ ].

 Hula Before Captain Cook

-The Polynesian people were skilled navigators who settled in many Pacific islands, and are thought to have reached the Hawaiian islands around the year 500.
-Although Polynesians conducted trade over distances of thousands of miles, contact was still so infrequent that the Hawaiian islands evolved distinctive traditions and customs, among them the hula.
+The Polynesian people were skilled navigators who settled in many Pacific islands.
+Historians believe that they reached the Hawaiian islands around the year 500.
+We know that Polynesians bought and sold goods over distances of thousands of miles.
+However, contact was still so infrequent that the Hawaiian islands evolved distinctive traditions and customs, among them the hula.